 The annual Reid Psychology Research Conference at the University of Virginia highlights outstanding empirical research conducted by undergraduate scholars.
 Presentation formats are research talks (15 minutes) or posters.
-The proposal deadline is Wednesday, March 15, 2017, at 5:00pm and accepted applicants will be notified by Friday, March 24.
-In recent years, the number of applications has far-exceeded conference capacity, so the selection process is competitive for both talks and posters.
+PLEASE NOTE: The proposal deadline is Friday morning, March 22, 2019 at 8:00am and accepted applicants will be notified by 5pm Thursday, March 28.
+In some years, the number of applications exceeds conference capacity, so the selection process is competitive for both talks and posters.
 Though competition is stiffer for acceptance of a talk, applicants for talks are automatically considered for a poster if their talk application is unsuccessful.

 Eligibility for Presentation ( Talk or Poster)